Financial Advisor Fees & Costs

 Should you find a fee-only financial planner?

-The benefit of working with an independent, fee-only financial planner (versus a commission-based or fee-based planner) is that you know they are there to serve your best interests, because no one else is paying them.
-You can rest assured that they’re not pushing particular investment strategies or insurance products onto you in an effort to earn kickbacks.
+The fee-only financial advisors include investment advisors and financial planners paid only by you, the client.
+You know they are there to serve your best interests because no one else is paying them.
+Additionally, uou can rest assured that they’re not pushing particular investment strategies or insurance products onto you in an effort to earn kickbacks.

 Questions to ask a financial advisor about fees

-Q. Do you earn commission from private funds or other investments?
+4. Do you earn a commission from private funds or other investments?

 Are advisory fees worth it?

 Like any service, advisors can be considered expensive or cheap depending on the value they provide.
 Paying $3,000 for generic financial advice from a salesperson that manages 300 clients is a waste of money.
 Having said that, a top Certified Financial Planner that manages no more than 70 clients who charges $6,000 might end up saving you multiples of the cost via behavioral coaching and tax optimization alone.
 In fact, both Vanguard’s and Morningstar’s research estimate that good advisors generate an additional 1.5% – 3% annual return when compared to clients who invest alone.
 This means that even after accounting for a 1% annual investment management fee, the financial advice can still have a significant positive impact on a client’s financial future.